scrabbletank/farhome-rules/rulesdoc.md

 You attempt to mold a passage into a surface made of wood, stone, earth or other inorganic material creating a doorway up to 2x2 tiles in size.
 The passage can be at most 4 tiles deep, if there is no exit on the other side the spell automatically fails.
 Make a spellcasting roll, adding a terrible die for every 2 tiles of distance the passage creates.
 On success the passage is created.

-Add a proficiency die and increase the maximum depth by 2 tiles for every level cast above 4th.
+Add an enhanced die and increase the maximum depth by 2 tiles for every level cast above 4th.
 At 7th level and above you may cast this on metal surfaces as well.

 ___
 #### Starfall